mikeszumski/sms_spam_detector/README.md

 All code is based on templates provided, and is my work.

 ## Where is the code?
-The code module, sms_text_classification_solution.ipynb, is in the top level folder of my "sms_spam_detector" repo.
+The code module, gradio_sms_text_classification.ipynb, is in the top level folder of my "sms_spam_detector" repo.